St. Matthew's German Evangelical Lutheran Church: Hurricane Hugo

-The Community Center at St. Matthew's
+Community Center at St. Matthew's

 In 1999, St. Matthew's Lutheran Church launched a $1.2 million capital fund appeal to purchase and restore a historic circa 1810 building adjacent to the sanctuary to function as a Community Outreach Center.
 The architect, Glenn Keys, used a photo from 1883 to guide his design.
 According to Sanborn maps from May 1884, the building was a boot and shoe store.
 Since the fall of 2000, the Community Outreach Center at St. Matthew's has provided a range of services to the surrounding downtown community.
-This active, community ministry arm of St. Matthew's Lutheran Church is hospitable, vibrant, and welcoming.
-Current activities include English as Second Language instruction, a Lowcountry Food Bank affiliated Emergency Food Pantry, Holiday Care bags for the homebound elderly, and ongoing support for Charleston's Cinderella Project for teen girls now held at John Wesley United Methodist in West Ashley, which originated at the center in 2001.
+Current activities include English as Second Language instruction, a Lowcountry Food Bank-affiliated Emergency Food Pantry, Holiday Care bags for the homebound elderly, and ongoing support for Charleston's Cinderella Project for teen girls now held at John Wesley United Methodist in West Ashley, which originated at the center in 2001.

 In 2016, Charleston's mayor, John Tecklenburg, created a Homeless to Hope initiative to address the growing homeless population.
-The Community Center is the host for the Next Steps of Barnabas ministry program to work with individuals to end their homelessness.
+The Community Center hosted the Next Steps of Barnabas ministry program to work with individuals to end their homelessness.
 Volunteers from 14 Charleston area churches were trained to mentor those in transition.
-In addition, the Community Center also provides direct emergency financial relief via a Sharing With A Neighbor (SWAN) program for items such as eviction and water shut off, utility bill assistance and other human concerns for families and individuals.
+In addition, the Community Center also provides direct emergency financial relief via a Sharing With A Neighbor (SWAN) program assisting with eviction and water shut-off, utility bill assistance, and other human concerns for families and individuals.
 To fund programs, the center relies on grant income, donations and fundraisers such as an annual charity boutique called Tea Time Treasures during Spoleto Festival USA, a fall Oktoberfest and a Christmas Charity boutique in December.
 In 2017, Lutheran Services Carolinas opened the Charleston office for immigration and refugee services housed in the center.
-This successful collaboration involved the city of Charleston, the U.S. Dept. of State and Lutheran Immigration and Refugee Services (LIRS).
-The LIRS office clients benefited from ESL classes, employment assistance and citizenship opportunities for those interested.
+This successful collaboration involved the city of Charleston, the U.S. Department of State, and Lutheran Immigration and Refugee Services (LIRS).
+The LIRS office clients benefited from ESL classes, employment assistance, and citizenship opportunities for those interested.